learnwithgurpreet/learnwithgurpreet.com/src/posts/2021/day-1-your-first-week-in-nodejs.md

 ---
 title: 'Day 1 - Your first week in NodeJS'
 date: 2021-08-03
-excerpt: I believe you know something about Node.js before starting this course, just to refresh your memory.
+description: I believe you know something about Node.js before starting this course, just to refresh your memory.
 tags:
   - 'NodeJS Beginner Course'
 ---